tgk24/GBM_scRNAseq/README.md

 # GBM_scRNAseq

-Scripts for analysing scRNA-seq data obtained from glioblastoma cells
+Scripts for analysing scRNA-seq data obtained from glioblastoma cells, used in our publication [REF]

-# Project Title

-One Paragraph of project description goes here

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites